Calendly: Products

 Calendly develops a software as a service scheduling automation platform to help schedule external meetings and make them more productive.
 Users share open time slots in their calendars to book meetings by sending a scheduling link, or through embedded times in an email or text message.
 Recipients of Calendly invitations select an available time before it is automatically added to Google and Microsoft Outlook calendars.

 The company offers a freemium version for individuals, and premium versions for individuals, teams and enterprises.
 The premium version offers additional features such as additional calendars, team scheduling features and integration with video conferencing and payment services.

 The software has been recognized for its viral nature, since recipients of invites could be encouraged to try the software themselves.

 Operations

 Calendly was founded in Atlanta, but as of July 2021, operates an all-remote workforce without an official headquarters.
 Tope Awotona is the company's CEO.
 The company reported 424 employees in April 2022.
 As of January 2021, the company was valued at $3 billion.
+In August of 2026, Calendly launched additional AI-based features to their tools, including an AI note-taker, marking their entrance into the note-taking space.
+It was also announced that Calendly is planning to release an AI Assistant for meeting scheduling.